-NOTE: If a City employee is involved in any type of criminal or civil issue, an outside law enforcement agency will be called to handle the case.
-At no time will the Anthony Police department handle any case involving a City employee or members of the City of Anthony Governing Body.
+NOTE: If a City employee or City Official is involved in any type of criminal or civil issue, an outside law enforcement agency will be called to handle the case.
+At no time will the Anthony Police department handle any case involving a City employee or City Official.